Flight from Bucharest carrying 183 Indians stranded in Ukraine lands in Mumbai | Business

 - India

+Another evacuee said it was difficult to get a flight to come back home and thanked the Indian authorities for facilitating their return.

+''The flight with 182 passengers and one infant landed at Mumbai's Chhatrapati Shivaji Maharaj International Airport from Bucharest at 5.40 am on Thursday morning,'' Air India Express spokesperson said.

-Union minister Raosaheb Danve welcomed passengers of the third evacuation flight from Budapest to Mumbai, as soon as the Air India Express Flight IX 1202 landed here around 5.30 am.
+Union minister Raosaheb Danve welcomed the passengers as soon as the Air India Express Flight IX 1202 landed here.

+The Air India Express is operating two more evacuation flights on Thursday via Kuwait - one from Kochi to Budapest (Hungary) and another from Mumbai to Bucharest (Romania), the spokesperson said.

+Of these, the return flight from Bucharest is expected to arrive in Mumbai at 1.50 am Friday, while the flight from Budapest is likely to land here at 8 am on Friday, he said.
+The eastern side of Ukraine has been facing a brutal Russian assault.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)